 Stations of the Cross

 Stations of the Cross include fourteen images that portray the Passion of Jesus Christ.
 These pictures are a common wall mounting inside church buildings, religious houses, and mountainsides.
 The Franciscans of the Catholic Church popularized devotions, visitations, and prayer in front of the fourteen stations during Lent.
 Catholics, Anglicans, and Lutherans observe this practice.

 The lamb is superficially connected with Lent as lambs are animals born during springtime.
-But it also has a powerful Christian symbolism.
+But it also has powerful Christian symbolism.
 Jewish tradition includes killing a lamb for Passover sacrifice.
-Christianity holds Jesus Christ as the Lamb of God that was slain as a sacrifice for sins of the world.
+Christianity holds Jesus Christ as the Lamb of God that was slain as a sacrifice for the sins of the world.

 Who Celebrates Lent?

 Several congregations celebrate the Lenten season.
 Catholics, Eastern Orthodox, and Protestant churches are among the famous denominations that observe Lent with rules and practices.
 However, there are also some Reformed, Baptist, and nondenominational Christian churches that also commemorate the death and resurrection of Christ.